MichaelLangbein/tdl2/backend/data/wiki/programming/css.md

 - _relative_: Default + allows top, bottom, left and right
   - useful as parent for absolute div's
 - _absolute_: Relative to nearest positioned parent (positioned: anything but static)
+  - **note**: the parents of absolutely positioned elements won't automatically grow to encompass their child anymore.
-- _fixed_: Similar to absolute, but positioned relative to the browser window.
+- _fixed_: Similar to absolute, but positioned relative to the browser viewport.
 Scrolling will not move this element.
-- _sticky_: Element is positioned relative until a specified offset position is met by scrolling, then the element is positioned ‘fixed’ in that position on the scrolling element.
+- _sticky_:
+  - element is confined to its parent
+  - but within those confines, it slides along with the viewport like fixed.

 # Display